SF-Felling7/portfolio_template/README.md

 # portfolio_template

-##

-This is an one page application that I am currently building using HTML5, CSS3, Materialize and jQuery.
+## This is a one page application that I am currently building using HTML5, CSS3, Materialize and jQuery.